sohanseth/cayman/index.md

 [Learn more](./learn-more.html) about this seminar series, and contact [Sohan Seth](http://homepages.inf.ed.ac.uk/sseth/) if you would like to participate.
-Subscribe to the Data to Discovery [mailing list](http://lists.inf.ed.ac.uk/mailman/listinfo/d2d-seminars) to receive updates on upcoming talks.
+Subscribe to the [mailing list](http://lists.inf.ed.ac.uk/mailman/listinfo/d2d-seminars) to receive updates on upcoming talks, and add the events to [calendar](./calendar.html).

 &nbsp;